 Low Dose Naltrexone, or LDN, is a relatively low-cost prescription-based treatment that has gained traction for its potential benefits in various conditions, especially those that impact the immune system such as autoimmune conditions and seasonal allergies.

 Before you think this is the miracle pill you’ve been looking for, it’s important to note that LDN is not typically a “game-changer”.
 Patients may have symptomatic relief and see an improvement in lab results, but other treatments are still needed.
 In my experience, I’d estimate the response to LDN goes by the rule of thirds: ⅓ improve, ⅓ see no change at all, and ⅓ can’t tolerate the side effects.
+I suspect the efficacy is dependent on multiple factors, and often times we are conditioned to place power in a pill – and let other health-supporting factors (especially dietary) go by the way side.

 To improve the odds that LDN will work for a patient, we want to address and optimize the following before pursuing the use of LDN: